I love making wreaths now for fall and this has to be my favorite DIY wreath ever! Copper is the perfect accent color for fall, don’t you think?

 Here is how the leaves looked when they were all painted.

-I painted the metal wreath frame with some of my leftover copper paint.
+The metal wreath frame was sprayed with some of my leftover copper paint.

 To attach the leaves to the wreath frame, just glue them to the frame, one at a time.